core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 # IANA Considerations

-## "FETCH" CoAP Method Code
+## CoAP Method Code

-This draft makes use of the FETCH CoAP method as defined in {{-coap-etch}}.
-This method needs to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.
+This draft makes use of the FETCH and  iPATCH CoAP methods as defined in [I-D.vanderstok-core-etch].
+These methods need to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.

-## "iPATCH" CoAP Method Code
+## CoAP Content-Formats

-This draft makes use of the iPATCH CoAP method as defined in {{-coap-etch}}.
-This method needs to be registered in the CoAP Method Codes sub-registry as defined in {{RFC7252}} section 12.1.1.
+This draft introduces the following CoAP Content-Formats.
+These entries need to be registered in the CoAP Content-Formats Registry as defined in {{RFC7252}} section 12.3.

+*	Media type = application/cool-instance-id-list

+*	Encoding = CBOR

+*	ID = 61

+*	Reference = RFC XXXX

+*	Media type = application/cool-value

+*	Encoding = CBOR

+*	ID = 62

+*	Reference = RFC XXXX

+*	Media type = application/cool-value-list

+*	Encoding = CBOR

+*	ID = 63

+*	Reference = RFC XXXX

+*	Media type = application/cool-value-pairs+cbor

+*	Encoding = CBOR

+*	ID = 64

+*	Reference = RFC XXXX

+RFC Ed.: update ID with allocated value and Reference with RFC number and remove this note.

+## CBOR simple value

+This draft introduces the following CBOR simple value.
+This entry needs to be registered in the Simple Values Registry as defined in {{RFC7049}} section 7.1.

+*	Value = 19

+*	Semantics = Default value

+*	Reference = RFC XXXX

+RFC Ed.: update XXXX and the values using the RFC number for this draft and allocated values and remove this note.

 # Acknowledgments